oasis-tcs/odata-specs/odata-data-aggregation-ext/5 Vocabulary for Data Aggregation.md

 A node without parents is a _root node_.
 It is then necessarily also a start node, but the converse is true only if the standard definition of start node is in force.
 A recursive hierarchy can have one or more root nodes.
 A node is a _child node_ of its parent nodes, a node without child nodes is a _leaf node_.
 Two nodes with a common parent node are _sibling nodes_ and so are two root nodes.
 The _descendants_ of a node are its child nodes, their child nodes, and so on, up to and including all leaf nodes that can be reached.
 A node together with its descendants forms a _sub-hierarchy_ of the hierarchy.
 The _ancestors_ of a node are its parent nodes, the parents of its parent nodes, and so on, up to and including all root nodes that can be reached (see [example ##nonstandardstart]).
 The _distance_ of an ancestor or descendant relationship is the number of times a `ParentNavigationProperty` is traversed while navigating from the descendant to the ancestor.

-The term `UpNode` can be used in hierarchical result sets to associate with each instance one of its ancestors, which is again annotated with `UpNode` and so on until a path to a root is constructed.
+The term `UpNode` can be used in hierarchical result sets to associate with each instance one of its ancestors, which is again annotated with `UpNode` and so on until a path to a start node is constructed.
 The term `CycleNode` is used to tag instances in hierarchical result sets that are their own ancestor and therefore part of a _cycle_.
 These instance annotations are introduced in [section ##Transformationtraverse].

 #### ##subsubsubsec Hierarchy Functions